spapas/spapas.github.io/content/django-unpoly.md

 One very useful feature of unpoly is that it adds more or less *free* [navigation feedback](https://unpoly.com/up.feedback).
 This can be enabled by adding an `[up-nav]` element to the navigation section of your page.
 Unpoly then will add an `up-current` class to the links in that section that match the current URL.
 This works no matter if you are using `up-follow` or not.
 You can then style `.up-current` links as you want.

-If you are using Bootstrap along with the unpoly-bootstrap integrations you'll get all that without any extra work.
+If you are using Bootstrap along with the unpoly-bootstrap integrations you'll get all that without any extra work!
 The unpoly-bootstrap has the following configuration:

 ```javascript
 up.feedback.config.currentClasses.push('active');
 up.feedback.config.navSelectors.push('.nav', '.navbar');
 ```

 So it will automatically add the `up-nav` element on `.nav` and `.navbar` elements and will add the `active` class to the current link (in addition to the `.up-current` class).
-This is what happens in the demo, if you take a peek you'll see that there are no `up-nav` elements in the navigation bar and we style the `.active` nav links.
+This is what happens in the demo, if you take a peek you'll see that there are no `up-nav` elements (since these are marked by the unpoly-bootstrap integration) in the navigation bar and we style the `.active` nav links.

 ### Aliases for navigation feedback